Hounddd/laravel-insee/README.md

 This package is a Laravel wrapper allowing you to lookup SIREN and SIRET numbers of French businesses and nonprofit associations, attributed by [Insee](https://insee.fr/en/accueil) (Institut national de la statistique et des études économiques).

-Laravel Insee uses the [Sirene V3](https://api.insee.fr/catalogue/site/themes/wso2/subthemes/insee/pages/item-info.jag?name=Sirene&version=V3&provider=insee) API.
+Laravel Insee uses the [Sirene](https://api.insee.fr/catalogue/) API in his latest version.
+The configuration file and environment variables allow you to specify an API version to be used.

 ## Installation